belovetech/MERN-stack/README.md

-# Node_js Backend Bootcamp
+# Javascript, Nodejs and express practice

-This repo contains Node_js learning and practice from complete-node-bootcamp by Jonas Schmedtmann
+This repo contains Advanced javascript concepts, Nodejs and express learning and practice from complete-node-bootcamp by Jonas Schmedtmann